-8.7509.D Benefits Planning Service Exclusions and Limitations

-- 1. Benefits Planning shall not take the place of, nor shall it duplicate services received through the Division of Vocational Rehabilitation. - 2.
-Benefits Planning services are limited to forty (40) units per service plan year.
-One (1) unit is equal to fifteen (15) minutes of service.

-8.7509.E Benefits Planning Service Provider Agency Requirements

-- 1. Benefits Planning may only be provided only by Certified Benefits Planners.
-A Certified Benefits Planner holds at least one of the following credentials: - a.
-Community Work Incentives Coordinator (CWIC); - b.
-Community Partner Work Incentives Counselor (CPWIC); - c.
-Credentialed Work Incentives Practitioner (WIP-CTM). - 2.
-Documentation of the Benefits Planner's Certification and additional trainings shall be maintained and provided upon request by a surveyor or the Department. - 3.
-Certified Benefits Planners must obtain and sustain a working knowledge of Colorado's Medicaid Waiver system as well as federal, state, and local benefits. - 4.
-The Benefits Planning provider must maintain records which reflect the Benefits Planning activities that were completed for the Member, including copies of any reports provided to the Member.

---If the Certified Benefits Planner encounters a benefit situation that is beyond their expertise, consultation with technical assistance liaisons is expected.
+1 enefits due to changes in income, and if there is a negative impact identified, explore -the enefits Planner can help brainstorm alternatives to meet existing needs, all in collaboration 2 ith the Member's care- Case mManager and support team.
+4 8.7509.D B enefits Planning Service Exclusions and Limitations 5 6 Planning shall not take the place of, nor shall it duplicate services received through the f Vocational Rehabilitation.
+7 8 Planning services are limited to forty (40) units per service plan year.
+One (1) unit is equal (15) minutes of service.
+9 8.7509.E B enefits Planning Service Provider Agency Requirements 10 11 Planning may enly be provided only by Certified Benefits Planners.
+A Certified Benefits olds at least one of the following credentials: 12 a.
+C ommunity Work Incentives Coordinator (CWIC); 13 b.
+C ommunity Partner Work Incentives Counselor (CPWIC); 14 c.
+C redentialed Work Incentives Practitioner (WIP-C TM ).
+15 16 tation of the Benefits Planner's Certification and additional trainings shall be maintained ded upon request by a surveyor or the Department.
+17 18 Benefits Planners must obtain and sustain a working knowledge of Colorado's Medicaid stem as well as federal, state, and local benefits.
+19 20 fits Planning provider must maintain records which reflect the Benefits Planning activities completed for the Member, including copies of any reports provided to the Member.
+21 22 tified Benefits Planner encounters a benefit situation that is beyond their expertise, on with technical assistance liaisons is expected.
+23 8.7510 Bereaver nent Counseling 24 8.7510.A B ereavement Counseling Eligibility 25 26 nent Counseling is a covered benefit available to Members enrolled in the HCBS Children's limiting Illness Waiver.
+27 8.7510.B B ereavement Counseling Definition 28 29 30 31 guide and continuou family me nent Counseling means counseling provided to the Member and/or Family Members to help them cope with the Member's illness and the related stress that accompanies the s, daily care required by a child with a life-threatening condition.
+Enabling the member and mbers to manage this stress improves the likelihood that the member with a life-threatening will continue to be cared for at home, thereby preventing premature and otherwise 32 33 34 35 unnecess emotion a will continue to be cared for at nome, thereby preventing premature and otherwise ary institutionalization.
+Bereavement activities offer the family a mechanism for expressing and asking questions about death and grieving in a safe environment thereby potentially geomplications for the family after the member dies.

-8.7510 Bereavement Counseling

-8.7510.A Bereavement Counseling Eligibility

-1. Bereavement Counseling is a covered benefit available to Members enrolled in the HCBS Children's with Life Limiting Illness Waiver.

-8.7510.B Bereavement Counseling Definition

-1. Bereavement Counseling means counseling provided to the-Member and/or Family Members to guide and help them cope with the Member's illness and the related stress that accompanies the continuous, daily care required by a child with a life-threatening condition.
-Enabling the member and family members to manage this stress improves the likelihood that the member with a life-threatening condition will continue to be cared for at home, thereby preventing premature and otherwise unnecessary institutionalization.
-Bereavement activities offer the family a mechanism for expressing emotion and asking questions about death and grieving in a safe environment thereby potentially decreasing complications for the family after the member dies.